oulanikkinen/Python/README.md

+# Basic Python programs

-Very simple .py programs.
-Few files were originally for some course homework, please watch out for possible beginner mistakes, etc
+Repository for simple .py programs.
+Few files were originally for some course homework, fully for self-learning and journey documentation.